SebastienTouze/realworld-symfony-htmx/README.md

 ## Installation

+This repository is based on the [Symfony Docker template](https://github.com/dunglas/symfony-docker), dedicated doc is available in [docs](docs/README_SYMFONY_DOCKER.md).

-clone this repository, then :
+Or you can simply clone this repository, then :

 ```shell
 cd realworld-symfony-htmx